aprilrd/blog/data/typescript-redux-best-practice.md

   }
 ```

 `IOtherAction` is needed so that Typescript won't complain about default case in switch statement (that is, exhaustiveness checking).
 This works OK if you ignore the fact that there are essentially two duplicate type definitions in your action interfaces, and action creators.
 Starting with [Typescript 2.8](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html), you can use `ReturnType` to remove action interfaces.
+The code below is our way to type actions and reducers.

 ```typescript
 import { ActionCreatorsMapObject } from "redux";